vapoursynth/vapoursynth/doc/apireference.rst

 There is a special category of keys starting with _ which have strictly defined meanings specified below.
 It is acceptable to not set any of these keys if they are unknown.
 It is also a fatal error to set them to a value not specified below.::

-   The frame's absolute timestamp if reported by the source filter.
+   The frame's absolute timestamp in seconds if reported by the source filter.
-   Should only be set by the source filter and not modified.
+   Should only be set by the source filter and not be modified.
    _AbsoluteTime float

    Chroma sample position in YUV formats.